 Some of the biggest hospitals in the country believe that speech recognition technology could be a disrupting healthcare.
 In reality, many are seeing that it is the wave of the future.
-However, a lot of people in the healthcare sector still want to cling to their old ways.
-They are in the process of adapting to change.
+However, a lot of people in healthcare still want to cling to their old ways.
+This is especially seen in older doctors.

-Speech recognition technology is now increasingly being seen as an inevitable wave of the future.
+Speech recognition technology is now increasingly being seen as a new way of working.
 This technology has found a lot of acceptance among people who are employed by the healthcare sector.
 In fact, hospitals and other medical facilities are rapidly expanding their usage of voice recognition software.

-Most senior physicians have spent their lives jotting down notes and having them typed by the support staff.
+Most older doctors have spent their lives jotting down notes and having them typed by the support staff.
 They do not trust speech and voice recognition technology and still prefer to do things the old-fashioned way.
 Such skeptical end users are currently the major reason behind the slow acceptance of this technology.
 Unfortunately, they can be found in most departments and specifically the administration of the healthcare facility.

 The best way of dealing with such die-hard opponents is to win them over.
 Once they have been taken into confidence and see for themselves the tremendous advantage of using speech recognition software, it is a foregone conclusion that their opposition will vanish.